Due to unexpected equipment failures, HOT WATER quality is being monitored across the Vancouver campus.

 In the affected buildings, we have been responding immediately with both repairs and information since the first indication there was a concern.
 We have communicated, and will continue to communicate, directly with individuals who have come forward with concerns as well as with affected building occupants through their Building Administrators and Local Occupational Health and Safety Committees.
 In all affected campus buildings, signage has been posted at all hot water taps and eyewash stations alerting the campus community to the situation and our best advice.

 We began our technical response in affected buildings by conducting daily visual inspections of mechanical rooms and their heat exchangers, weekly conductivity testing of the hot water to screen for potential contamination, and regular chemical testing.
-As our understanding of the risks and engineering questions have improved, visual inspections have now moved to every other day.
+As our understanding of the risks and engineering questions have improved, visual inspections have now moved from daily, to every other day, to bi-weekly.
 This ensures we have an active safety program in place until the root cause for the failure can be determined.
 Our inspection regimen has been very successful at discovering indications of early failure.
-To date, we have discovered four early-stage failures and have been able to react quickly to replace the heat exchange before any contamination could occur, as verified by independent water quality testing.
+To date, we have discovered nine early-stage failures and have been able to react quickly to replace the heat exchange before any contamination could occur, as verified by independent water quality testing.

 UBC continues to work with third-party engineering firms to investigate what caused the units to fail in this manner and we will continue monitoring the system to catch failures as quickly as possible.